letoram/safespaces/API.md

-    replace=s : the connection point contents will permanently map to the model temporary=s : when the connection point closes, the previous map will return reveal=s : show the model only when the connection point isn't active reveal_focus=s : like reveal, but automatically set input focus
+    replace=s : the connection point contents will permanently map to the model temporary=s : when the connection point closes, the previous map will return reveal=s : auto hide/show the model based on if aonyone is connected to the connection point or not
+    reveal_focus=s : like reveal, but automatically set input focus